Hive2Hive/Hive2Hive/README.md

 **Join Existing P2P Network**
 You may want to add other nodes to your created network.
 Any node can join by bootstrapping to another node that is already part of the network.

-1. specify the network configuration for the joining node (i.e., provide bootstrap address of another (initial) node)
+1. specify the network configuration for the joining node (i.e., provide bootstrap address of another node)
 2. create the new node and connect it (it will bootstrap according to its network configuration)

 ```java